-H. ENERGY CONSERVATION
+I. ENERGY CONSERVATION

 - 1. Specify "Energy Star" rated appliances and equipment where applicable. - 2.
 Perform Lighting Power Density Calculations and certify that lighting energy complies with ASHRAE 90.1.
 Make these calculations available for utility rebate and LEED submissions. - 3.
 Specify energy efficient lamp sources.
 Refer to the Interior Lighting section for additional information.
-In general, use LED type lamps, interior and exterior. - Design dimming or dual level switching (inner/outer lamps) for all 2x4 troffers and indirect fixtures. - 5.
+In general, use LED type lamps, interior and exterior. - 4.
+Design dimming or dual level switching (inner/outer lamps) for all 2x4 troffers and indirect fixtures. - 5.
 Design occupancy/vacancy sensors for control of lighting in restrooms, janitor closets, teacher's lounge, classrooms, and offices.
-The engineer shall review rooms to have occupancy sensors with APS during the 50% review meeting.
+The engineer shall review rooms to have occupancy sensors with APS FD+C and M&O Electrical Department during the 50% review meeting.
 All occupancy/vacancy sensors shall have an "auto-off" switch on the line side of the device.
 Hands-off-automatic device (e.g., Leviton 1221-2L) in areas where students are commonly present and multi stall adult restrooms controlled with ceiling mounted sensor.
 See Interior Lighting Section. - 6.
-Specify separate switching/dimming fixtures adjacent to windows separately, (only where applicable or where approved by APS). - 7.
+Specify separate switching/dimming fixtures adjacent to windows separately, (only where applicable or where approved by APS) - 7.
 Coordinate with mechanical for building automation system, time clocks and control diagrams for HVAC systems. - 8.
 Design toilet exhaust fans to be switched with lighting in restrooms (on occupancy sensors).
-If relays are required, locate in accessible location. - 9.
-Design exterior lighting to be controlled from electronic time clocks with "astronomical" feature and design each clock with two or more circuits.
+If relays are required, locate in accessible location. - Design exterior lighting to be controlled from electronic time clocks with "astronomical" feature and design each clock with two or more circuits.
 Refer to the "Site Electrical" section for additional information. - 10.
 Group sections of light fixtures for large spaces in banks and switch locally by zones of lighting.
-Discuss in specific detail with APS during preliminary design meetings. - Solar photovoltaic systems shall be comprised fixed solar panels, tied to electric utility grid with separate PV system metering/monitoring capability, and shall include comprehensive trainings.
-NOTE 2017 N.E.C.
-Article 705, and N.E.C.Article 690 for important N.E.C. requirements regarding installation of Solar P.V.
-Arrays.
+Discuss in specific detail with APS FD+C and APS Electrical Department during preliminary design meetings. - 11.
+It is preferred to place the photo voltaic quick disconnect inside a fenced mechanical or electrical yard; if that's not possible, it must be mounted 6'-6" from grade and the upmost part of the disconnect handle. - 12.
+Electrical contractor to provide & install 12" X 12" X 6" NEMA type 1 hinged keyed enclosures comparable to Hoffman AHE12X12X6 must be surface mounted in MDFs